 This is relevant if you lack (UX) research experience or want to build examples for your CV, portfolio and hiring interviews.
 Getting experience doesn’t mean you have to land a UX researcher job – you could, for example:

 - Do some UX research projects on the side.
-Think of volunteering for an organization, freelancing, doing projects for friends & family or startups hubs.
+Think of volunteering for an organization, freelancing, doing projects for friends & family or startup hubs.

 - Incorporate some design thinking & UX research practices into your (current) job.
 If your role and organization allow for it, do small things on the side like running usability testing or interviews with your target audience.
 Or, get creative: e.g., treat your team as users, understand their experience, needs, pains, and suggest improvements to internal processes.
 In one mentorship session, I met someone who focused on improving the internal processes of their quality assurance team.
 They interviewed team members, identified their pains, opportunity areas and, ultimately, changed the processes (great example of impact!).
 Someone else from academia applied design thinking to improve students’ classroom experience.